Instructional and Information Systems (IIS)

 Desktop and laptop support

 We set up and configure new university-owned computers, including file transfers from old computers.
 We resolve hardware and software problems upon request, and test, install and troubleshoot OS updates and software as needed.
 We also provide instructions for the setup of personal mobile devices for use with campus email.
 Service is available by calling 962-HELP, submitting a ticket at help.unc.edu/help/olhr/, or by walk-in to 223 Rosenau Hall (technicians are often away assisting other clients).
 See the Request Help section for directions on submitting a help ticket.
 Please note that this service is fee-based.

 File Services and Printing

-We manage and troubleshoot the central School fileshare (H: drive).
-This includes assistance with setup of new shares and assignment of access rights to individuals or groups.
+We manage and troubleshoot the central School file share (H: drive).
+This includes assistance with the setup of new shares and the assignment of access rights to individuals or groups.
 We can also arrange for larger amounts of file space (> 200 GB) upon request – this is a fee-based service offered by the campus.
-We also assist with connection of printers to the network, and troubleshoot printer network connections.
+We also assist with the connection of printers to the network and troubleshoot printer network connections.

 We work to prevent, investigate, and remedy IT security incidents such as malware attacks.
 We also provide security assessments on request.